xmartlabs/fountain-docs/CachedDataSourceAdapter.md

 ```

 ### Add a secondary entity to save the index
-Although the previous approach work in some cases, there are other complex cases that this solution will not work.
+Although the previous approach works in some cases, there are other complex cases in which it will not work.
-Suppose there are multiple services that could return the same entities.
+Suppose there are multiple services that could return the same entities but with different orderings.
-In this case, using the current approach, we have to add two position indexes in the `Entity`.
+In this case, using the current approach, we have to add two position indexes to the `Entity`.
-Even though that will work, that's no so clean.
+Even though that it will work, it's no so elegant.
-We are adding some logic in an entity that is not directly connected to it.
+We are adding some logic to an entity that is not directly connected to it.
-Furthermore, suppose that you need to save some parameter, for example a filter field, in that case you will not able to model that with a single entity.
+Furthermore, suppose that you need to save some parameter, for example a filter field.
+In that case, you will not be able to model it with a single entity.

-The second approach to solve the problem is having multiple entities to model this problem.
+The second approach to solve the problem is having multiple objects to model this problem.
-An entity to model the specific entity, which contains only the entity information, and one entity per sort relation.
+One object to model the entity itself and one object for each relationship or ordering of this entity.
-In the last model category, you can also save the parameter list, such us the listing filters or sort parameters which were used to make the service request.
+In the last model category, you can also save the parameter list, such as the listing filters or sort parameters which were used to make the service request.

 ```kotlin
 @Entity